Transcription FAQ

 Then download the data from data.provider_data_download_url extract the specific field you need.
 See the response format here.

-How do I get the dialogue transcript?
+How do I get the transcript formatted by sentences?

-You can pass the transcript JSON to the following function to get the dialogue/caption transcript:
+You can fetch the transcript on the recording via the recording.media_shortcuts.transcript.data.download_url.
+You can then pass the transcript JSON to the following function to get the dialogue/caption transcript:

 function parseTranscript(transcript) {